weblocks 0.1.2 copy "weblocks: ^0.1.2" to clipboard

 Getting started #

-Apart from that, dart pub add weblocks is the only step to install this package.
-Build hooks will automatically download native sources where required.
+To install this package, run dart pub add weblocks.
+Build hooks will automatically download native binaries where required.

 Usage #